Tinkerforge/doc/en/source/Hardware/Bricklets/Ambient_Light.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_ambient_light_master_1200.jpg

-If you then connect the Brick to the PC over USB, you should see a tab named "Ambient Light Bricklet" in the Brick Viewer after you pressed "connect".
-Select it.
+If you connect the Brick to the PC over USB, you should see a new tab named "Ambient Light Bricklet" in the Brick Viewer after a moment.
+Select this tab.

 If everything went as expected you can now see the illuminance in lux, a graphical representation of the illuminance and a graph that shows the